dgaydukov/cert-aws/sa/files/sa.md

 Don't confuse:
 * GuardDuty - perform assessment of network communication and can detect malicious activity (like your ec2 constantly communicate with crypto-related IP addresses) using ML
 * macie - search sensitive data in s3 buckets using ML
 * inspector agent - perform network (open access from NACL/SG ec2 ports) & host assessment for common vulnerabilities of open ports & apps.
-Inspector is do network scan once (or once a week), but guardDuty is monitoring system continuously.
+Inspector is do network scan once (or once a week), but GuardDuty is monitoring system continuously.
 * Security Hub - aggregate all findings from other security services With guardDuty don't forget to subscribe for SNS, so you will get notifications once findings are ready.
 GuardDuty can't work with API gateway, so if you want to implement security monitoring for api gateway it's better to use access logging + CloudWatch Alarms.